Harlands Group Debt – Should You Pay? 2022

 The law around debt collection

-If you believe that Harlands Services have not been treating you fairly, and not adhering to the guidelines, you may want to consider reporting them to the OFT.
-They may end up with their license being removed.
+If you believe that Harlands have not been treating you fairly, and not adhering to the guidelines, you may want to consider reporting them to the OFT.
+They may end up with their licence being removed.

 How to deal with debt collectors

-These are some steps you can take to deal with debt collectors such as Harlands Services.
+These are some steps you can take to deal with debt collectors in the UK such as Harlands Group.

 If the debt is yours, you will need to pay it back and you should not ignore letters or calls about it.

 The next step is to arrange repayment.
 If you can pay the debt back in one payment, then you should do this.
-If you can’t afford to pay it back in the one payment, you should arrange instalments with Harlands Services.
+If you can’t afford to pay it back in one payment, you should arrange instalments with Harlands.

-If they are behaving in a manner which is distressing you, you can report them to the Financial Ombudsman.
+If they are behaving in a manner that is distressing you, you can report them to the Financial Ombudsman.

 You can reach the Financial Ombudsman by phone on 0800 023 4567 or 0300 123 9123